caleb-cox/commando-hacker-witch/README.md

 A character with that talent has a knack for all things technical.
 He gets a +2 bonus on all checks related to repairing, dismantling or using technical equipment like mechanical traps, firearms, war golems, clockwork etc.

 ##### Weak
 A character with this talent is more frail than the common man.
-He starts play with 3 + the Warrior Attribute and when levelling up he only gets 1d6-2 hitpoints (minimum is 1 hp though).
+He starts play with 3 + the Commando Attribute and when levelling up he only gets 1d6-2 hitpoints (minimum is 1 hp though).

 ##### Outcast
 A character with this racial talent is considered an outcast in most societies.
 Every test related to social interaction with a member of a different race is modified by 3.